spatie/laravel-sluggable/README.md

 The trait contains an abstract method `getSlugOptions()` that you must implement yourself.

-An example of implementation is below:
+Here's an example of how to implement the trait:

 ```php
 <?php